Earn CE credits

 “34 ways to be a better advisor” is eligible for CE credits.
 See Accreditation details for more information.

 Course summary: The authors identify 34 concrete, detailed strategies to improve client relationships, perform better discovery and give better advice.
+Please note while the practice management lessons within this course are timeless, the regulatory content is current as of December 2017.

 SECTION ONE: 10 steps to making the fee conversation resonate